 The treatment of taxation in relation to awards of damages may, depending on the circumstances, be a question of the law of damages before it is a question of the assessment of economic loss.
 In the taxation part of this chapter, we focus on questions of economic loss arising in this context.
 These issues can be complex, given the nature of the calculation of an award, its timing and the international context in which many claims are made.
 Perhaps partly as a result, this area has often been given limited attention by tribunals and parties to disputes.

 Similarly, the treatment of currencies in the calculation of awards of damages can have a very significant effect on the value of damages received by a claimant, again potentially giving rise to overcompensation and undercompensation.

 Calculating damages in international arbitration

-The principle of full compensation implies that any award should restore the claimant to the same position that it would have enjoyed but for its injuries, taking account of all relevant factors, including applicable taxation and relevant currency movements, both in considering the financial position the claimant would have been in but for the breach or breaches and the financial position it in fact finds itself in.
+The principle of full compensation implies that any award should restore the claimant to the same position that it would have enjoyed but for its injuries, taking account of all relevant factors, including applicable taxation and relevant currency movements, both in considering the financial position the claimant would have been in but for the breach or breaches, and the financial position it actually finds itself in.

 Tax treatment of arbitration awards